eapearson/kbase-service-orcidlink/docs/deployment.md

 ### MONGO_USERNAME

 The "username" used for authenticating against the MongoDB server and ORCIDLink database.
-In testing it is `dev`.
+In testing, it is `dev`.

 #### MONGO_PASSWORD

-The "password" used for authenticating against the MongoDB server and ORCIDLInk database.
+The "password" used for authenticating against the MongoDB server and orcidlink database.
 The testing tools use `d3v`.